nauman-khaliq/IMovies/README.md

 # IMovies
 A sample project to demonstrate the use of MVVM architecture in Android.
-Retrieves movies list from API, show it to user, make movie favorite, play trailer, advance UI/UX
+Retrieves movies list from API shows it to the user, makes movie favorite, plays trailer, advanced searching, advanced UI/UX.